hrjakobsen/Tropicode/README.md

 For Java this is pretty straightforward, as classes generated classes matches closely the ones defined in the program text, for other languages this may not be the case.
 The `@Protocol` annotation is currently provided by the tool for use in Java programs.
 In the future this will expanded to other languages as well.

+# Todo
+* Add choice typestates
+    * Requires parsing of enum classes along with analysis of the static jump-arrays in other classes
+* Implement rest of bytecode operations
+* Track objects in:
+    * Static members
+    * Instance members
+    * Parameters
+* Check method bodies upon reaching an invocation (to check aliasing)